thehottgame/theHoTTGameGuide/docs/source/1-fundamental-group/quest-1.rst

 So ``base ≡ base`` has non-trivial path structure.

 .. image:: image/S2.png
-   :height: 100
-   :width: 200
+   :width: 1000
    :alt: description

-Let's be more precise about homotopical data :
+Here is one way of capturing homotopical data :
 We can check that a space is 'homotopically trivial' (h-trivial) from dimension ``n`` by checking if spheres of dimension ``n`` can be filled.
 To be h-trivial from ``0`` is for any two points to have a line in between; to fill ``S⁰``.
 This data is captured in

 .. code:: agda

    isProp : Type → Type